 Private Educational Loans: Repayment periods begin six to nine months following graduation from your program.
 Eligibility for these loans is based on your credit history.

-Grants (Degree seeking students only): The Graduate Diversity Grant ($300-$3000) is available to students seeking a degree that demonstrate financial need and complete the Graduate Diversity Application and FAFSA.
+Grants (Degree seeking students only): The Graduate Access Grant ($300-$3000) is available to students seeking a degree that demonstrate financial need and complete the Graduate Diversity Application and FAFSA.
 Graduate students are not eligible for Pell Grants, Minnesota State Grants or most other types of grant funds awarded to undergraduate students.

 Department Scholarships & Grants: Most graduate departments have scholarships and grants to award to students.
 Contact your academic department for more information.